amomen9/Thinx/thinx_deployment.md

 2. **Remote connection**:

-We we'll get back to the remote connections later.
+We'll get back to the remote connections later.

 - Make sure that for any connection you tick **Test connection before saving**, save, then activate the connection.
 The repository is created automatically on first connect.